ncase/mental-health/index.md

 Likewise, when a body/mind need is *not* being met – or is being threatened – we feel a Pain signal: fear, loneliness, frustration, guilt, grief.

 But wait, isn't this just the same as "your feelings are always valid"?
 No, because *all signals can have false alarms*.
 Thus, negative feelings aren't *always* valid, but they aren't *always* irrational either.
 They're clues – not to be taken as 100% literal truth, but not to be thrown out entirely either.
+(Have an over-sensitive alarm?
+We'll see how to "re-calibrate" your signals with Habits, in the next section)

 All my life, I thought mentally healthy people were just better at "coping" with "negative" emotions. *The very vocabulary of this idea is wrong.* **The mentally healthy don't "cope" with emotions, they collaborate *with* them.
 They know how to listen to, act on, and re-calibrate the signals.**